Raymond-engr/DRID_Research/PRD.md

 Extensibility:

 Design APIs to be extensible so that future features (e.g., detailed analytics dashboards, user account features) can be added with minimal disruption.

-I channged my mind concerning this I want this feature now:

-The invite link section can be tweaked in a way that when they submit the information necessary for creating their user profile
-An email is sent containing the frontend page link route to a sign in section for researchers then below the link the professor/lecturer email address is sent alongside a randomly generated password

-They can use the email and password in the login page accessed through the front-end link to access their custom dashboard that shows their published work, comments and all

-With this feature, if they are signed in they can also reply to comments on their research articles

 ---